This time we will explore a recently published feature of version 2020 – The Combination Tracing Command.

 - Superpositioning Task

-To process the contributing load cases of the define combination rules – and to generate results – the Superpositioning task is required.
+To process the contributing load cases of the defined combination rules – and to generate results – the Superpositioning task is required.

 - CSM Bridge Design – Superpositioning Task